 She’s also developed two new instruments that her current repertoire is focusing on.
 The Reinofon and the ReiLimba.

-She’s a previous member of the percussion quartet “Slagkraft” and the percussion duo “Is_beat”.
-Both ensembles developed evening-length productions and concerts aimed to target children, and toured in the northern counties Nordland, Troms and Finnmark.
+She’s a previous member of the percussion quartet “Slagkraft” and a current member of the percussion duo “Is_beat”.
+Both ensembles has developed evening-length productions and concerts aimed to target children, and toured in the northern counties Nordland, Troms and Finnmark.
 “Is_beat” had their own debut at “Nordlysfestivalen” in 2013 and has since then been on a DKS-tour in Finnmark.
 In September 2018, they appeared in the opening of Finnmark Slagverkfestival, and is currently working towards various event-jobs as well as a new Is_beat-concert.

 Kristine has a passion for percussion and musical traditions in Northern Norway, and the coming years includes a solo-tour around the Cap of the North, several commissions, solo- and ensemble-concerts as well as new a CD.